Master of Education, Educational Leadership

 M.Ed. degree requirements M.Ed. degree checklist

 The Master of Education, Educational Leadership program is designed for candidates who wish to prepare for school leadership in the areas of School Principal and Instructional Leadership.
-(Instructional Leadership includes emphasis tracks in Reading Specialist, Gifted Certification and Instructional Coaching).
-An undergraduate degree with Teacher certification in one or more areas, plus teaching experience, is required as a prerequisite.
+(Instructional Leadership includes emphasis tracks in Reading Specialist, Gifted Certification and Instructional Coaching.)
+An undergraduate degree with teacher certification in one or more areas, plus teaching experience, is required as a prerequisite.

 The M.Ed., Educational Leadership courses are designed to meet the Interstate School Leaders Licensure Consortium Standards.
 The coursework is foundational, theoretical, applicable and uses a common language for results aligned to a standards-based approach for determining performance levels.
 The courses are primarily designed for students who are currently working in the field of education and desire advancement in their careers.

 Note: The school principal certificate program, special reading certificate, and gifted certificate are for Missouri certification only.
 In order to add on one of these certificates, the student must already hold a Missouri teaching certificate.
 Out-of-state students who wish to obtain a Missouri teaching certificate based off of their state's teaching certificate must apply through the Non-Missouri Graduate Application process.
+(Educator Certification [DESE] will evaluate transcripts based on current Missouri requirements and does not guarantee immediate issuance of a Missouri certificate.
+DESE's fee for this application is $100.)

 Online disclaimer: Columbia College is currently in the process of seeking approval to offer the Master of Education in Educational Leadership in certain states.
 The degree is currently not available in all states.
 Please see the state authorization website for specific details.